-The fastest way to warn about your Lymphedema is to have a medical bracelet firmly attached.
-Paramedics always look to your wrist first for a medical ID tag.
+Fastest way to warn about lymphedema is a medical bracelet.
+Paramedics always look first to your wrist for any medical info.
 See:

 If you're unable to speak, it's vital that critical medical information is on your wrist.
-First responders, only have seconds to decide what they need to do.
+First responders, only have seconds to decide what needs to be done.

 Breast Cancer Basics